 Early Notables of the Ap plethint family (pre 1700)

 Another 31 words (2 lines of text) are included under the topic Early Ap plethint Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Ap plethint family to the New World and Oceana
+Migration of the Ap plethint family

 Many Welsh joined the great migrations to North America in the late 1800s and early 1900s.
 Like their Scottish and Irish neighbors, many Welsh families left their homeland hoping to find hope and prosperity in a land that the English did not exercise a tight rule over.
 Those Welsh immigrants that successfully traveled to North America went on to make significant contributions to the rapid development of both Canada and the United States in terms of the settling of land and the establishment of industry.
 They also added to the rich cultural heritage of both countries.
 An examination into the immigration and passenger lists has discovered a number of people bearing the name Ap plethint: G. Blethen, who arrived in San Francisco in 1851.

 - ^ Bardsley, C.W, A Dictionary of English and Welsh Surnames: With Special American Instances.
 Wiltshire: Heraldry Today, 1901.
 Print.
 (ISBN 0-900455-44-6)